Traffic Ticket Attorney

 … the Officer Was Sitting in the Dark Without His Parking Lights On?

 While some states do require a police officer who is working traffic enforcement to keep at least his parking lights on, Colorado does not adhere to any such requirement; and, accordingly, a police officer is not required to have any lights on when he is shooting Radar or Lidar.
+Contact a Speeding Lawyer to learn more about your specific case.

 … Can I Automatically Get the Ticket Dismissed By Merely Hiring an Attorney?